harrywalker146/electionanalytics/posts/week1.md

 One common way to predict upcoming midterm congressional elections is to look at the vote share for each major party by state over time.
 Below are maps of the United States.
-The highlighted colors represent the percentage of Republican votes calculated by taking the total number of votes for Republican congressional candidates in the state divided by the total number of votes cast.
+The highlighted colors represent the proportion of Republican votes calculated by taking the total number of votes for Republican congressional candidates in the state divided by the total number of votes cast.
+Then, we subtract this number by the proportion of Democratic votes, thus getting a value between  − 1 and 1.
 Red indicates that Republicans carried the state, while blue shades reflect a Democratic victory.
 The darker the shade means that party won by a larger margin.
 White and pale shades indicate that the vote was very close.

 **Vote margin by state 1982-2018 Midterms**